Weizhi-T/SoloShuttlePose/README.md

     Add more information record about court and add new directory in courts.

-    Fix the bug about bisection algorithm.

     Add 3 test videos.

+2023/10/15:

+    Delete check_top_bot_court hyper-parameters

+    Fix the bug about bisection algorithm because cv2 will Incorrectly estimated total number of frames.

+    Add more constraint in pre-process function to avoid detect wrong court for one seconds.